 Teaching and Education

-How to become a Teaching assistant?
+How to Become a Teaching Assistant?

 A teaching assistant could be the perfect profession for you if you’re sensitive, able to build good relationships with children and looking forward to starting a successful career.
 For example, a TA (teaching assistant) assists the trained school teacher in the classroom.